Band: New Power Generation

 Although The NPG band members have contributed to more than the following releases, they were cited as being part of a limited number of albums and singles.

-After 1992, even though Prince would work with The NPG (full band or shortened) as studio musicians, he would not usually let the name of his band appear as prominently as before on the covers of his albums.
-The album C-Note cut live with The NPG was not credited as such, the same goes for some of the promo releases surrounding the One Nite Alone...
+After 1992, even though Prince worked with The NPG (full band or shortened) as studio musicians, he did not usually let the name of his band appear as prominently as before on the covers of his albums.
+The album C-Note cut live with The NPG was not credited as such.
+The same goes for some of the promo releases surrounding the One Nite Alone...
 Live! album.

 As The NPG

-Throughout their existence the band releases three albums (mostly composed by Prince) two of which are released commercially.
+Throughout their existence the band released three albums (mostly composed by Prince), two of which are released commercially.

-Unlike former productions, Prince not only records the music with the band but also shares credits.
-The three albums are all of different incarnations of the band; Gold Nigga from 1993 features the 'original' NPG line up (after Rosie Gaines is replaced by Morris Hayes, whereas the follow up Exodus is the condensed version, minus The Game Boyz and Levi Seacer, Jr..
+Unlike former productions, Prince not only recorded the music with the band but also shared credits.
+The three albums each featured different incarnations of the band; Gold Nigga from 1993 showcased the 'original' NPG line up (after Rosie Gaines was replaced by Morris Hayes, whereas the follow up Exodus was the condensed version, minus The Game Boyz and Levi Seacer, Jr..

-The third album Newpower Soul features the 1998 line up with Rhonda Smith, Kirk Johnson and Morris Hayes, but minus Kat Dyson.
-Marva King also sings on the album.
+The third album Newpower Soul featured the 1998 line up with Rhonda Smith, Kirk Johnson and Morris Hayes, but minus Kat Dyson.
+Marva King also sang on the album.

 Although a fourth NPG album, Peace was previewed by the single of the same name, and on which The Daisy Chain was also proposed to part of, it was never released.